Claytonholden/Cyber-Playbook-Template/resume/README.txt

-Upload your resume PDF here and name it ClaytonHoldenResume.pdf
+Upload your resume PDF here and name it FirstLastResume.pdf